swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 //    type 'a ref but here has type bool
 {% endhighlight %}

-The correct construction is to use the “not” keyword.
+The correct construction is to use the "not" keyword.
 Think SQL or VB syntax rather than C syntax.

 {% highlight fsharp %}
 let y = true
 let z = not y       //correct
 {% endhighlight %}

-And for “not equal”, use “<>”, again like SQL or VB.
+And for "not equal", use "<>", again like SQL or VB.

 {% highlight fsharp %}
 let z = 1 <> 2      //correct
 {% endhighlight %}

-### Don’t use = for assignment ###
+### Don't use = for assignment ###

 If you are using mutable values, the assignment operation is written "`<-`".
 If you use the equals symbol you might not even get an error, just an unexpected result.